Tyrrrz/CliFx/Readme.md

 ### Debug and preview mode

 When troubleshooting issues, you may find it useful to run your app in debug or preview mode.
-To do that, you need to pass pass the corresponding directive before any other arguments.
+To do that, you need to pass the corresponding directive before any other arguments.

 In order to run the application in debug mode, use the `[debug]` directive.
 This will cause the program to launch in a suspended state, waiting for debugger to be attached to the process: